Financial Monitoring of Electricity Companies, Towngas Company, Retail Prices of Auto-fuel and Prices of Domestic Liquefied Petroleum Gas

 3. Import prices compiled are based on information given in trade declarations which importers are required by the Import and Export (Registration) Regulations to lodge with Customs and Excise Department.
 Declarations received by the Customs and Excise Department are then forwarded to the Census and Statistics Department for compilation of trade statistics.
 All declarations, which are processed in compiling trade statistics, are checked against cargo manifests supplied by carriers to ensure that there are no omissions or duplications.

 Importers are, by law, allowed 14 days to lodge declarations with the Government.
 The Census and Statistics Department would verify and process the information and release import price statistics for a given month with a time lag of around four weeks.
+The respective import price statistics and charts are available at the website of the Legislative Council - Panel on Environmental Affairs.

 Import prices statistics of major oil products (Legislative Council)